opendocsg/slw-judgments-backfill/2012_SGCA_61/report.md

 13     First, we address the nature of appellate intervention in relation to a witness’ credibility.
 In the Singapore High Court decision of _Public Prosecutor v Wang Ziyi Able_ [2008] 2 SLR (R) 61, the court set out the two situations where an appellate court has access to the same material as the trial judge and so is in as good a position as the trial court to assess the veracity of the witness’ evidence.
 The two situations are where the assessment of the witness’ credibility is based on inferences drawn from the _internal consistency_ in the content of the witness’ testimony (“the Category 1 Situation”) or the _external consistency_ between the content of the witness’ evidence and the extrinsic evidence (“the Category 2 Situation”).

-14     Further, in the recent decision of _Goh Sin Huat Electrical Pte Ltd v Ho See Jui (trading as Xuanhua Art Gallery) and another_ [2012] SGCA 32, this court set out its views as to appellate intervention (at [49], [55], but see generally [48]–[55] for a discussion on appellate review of apportionment of liability):
+14     Further, in the recent decision of _Goh Sin Huat Electrical Pte Ltd v Ho See Jui (trading as Xuanhua Art Gallery) and another_ <span class="citation">[2012] SGCA 32</span>, this court set out its views as to appellate intervention (at [49], [55], but see generally [48]–[55] for a discussion on appellate review of apportionment of liability):

- The basis for review of findings of fact in the Singapore context has been restated in Tat Seng Machine Movers Pte Ltd v Orix Leasing Singapore Ltd [2009] 4 SLR(R) 1101 (“ Tat Seng ”) at [41] where this Court stated as follows:
+ The basis for review of findings of fact in the Singapore context has been restated in Tat Seng Machine Movers Pte Ltd v Orix Leasing Singapore Ltd <span class="citation">[2009] 4 SLR(R) 1101</span> (“ Tat Seng ”) at [41] where this Court stated as follows:

  Given that this appeal largely involves the evaluation of the Judge’s finding of facts below, it is apposite that we remind ourselves of an appellate court’s role with respect to the finding of facts made in the course of a trial.
-The appellate court’s power of review with respect to finding of facts is limited because the trial judge is generally better placed to assess the veracity and credibility of witnesses, especially where oral evidence is concerned ( Seah Ting Soon v Indonesian Tractors Co Pte Ltd [2001] 1 SLR(R) 53 at [22]).
+The appellate court’s power of review with respect to finding of facts is limited because the trial judge is generally better placed to assess the veracity and credibility of witnesses, especially where oral evidence is concerned ( Seah Ting Soon v Indonesian Tractors Co Pte Ltd <span class="citation">[2001] 1 SLR(R) 53</span> at [22]).
 However, this rule is not immutable.
-Where it can be established that the trial judge’s assessment is plainly wrong or against the weight of the evidence, the appellate court can and should overturn any such finding (see Alagappa Subramanian v Chidambaram s/o Alagappa [2003] SGCA 20 at [13] and Jagatheesan s/o Krishnasamy v PP [2006] 4 SLR(R) 45 at [34]–[36]).
-Furthermore, where a particular finding of fact is not based on the veracity or credibility of the witness, but instead, is based on an inference drawn from the facts or the evaluation of primary facts, the appellate court is in as good a position as the trial judge to undertake that exercise ( Tan Chin Seng v Raffles Town Club Pte Ltd [2003] 3 SLR(R) 307 at [54] and Ho Soo Fong v Standard Chartered Bank [2007] 2 SLR(R) 181 at [20]).
-In so doing, the appellate court will evaluate the cogency of the evidence given by the witnesses by testing it against inherent probabilities or against uncontroverted facts ( Peh Eng Leng v Pek Eng Leong [1996] 1 SLR(R) 939 at [22]).
+Where it can be established that the trial judge’s assessment is plainly wrong or against the weight of the evidence, the appellate court can and should overturn any such finding (see Alagappa Subramanian v Chidambaram s/o Alagappa <span class="citation">[2003] SGCA 20</span> at [13] and Jagatheesan s/o Krishnasamy v PP <span class="citation">[2006] 4 SLR(R) 45</span> at [34]–[36]).
+Furthermore, where a particular finding of fact is not based on the veracity or credibility of the witness, but instead, is based on an inference drawn from the facts or the evaluation of primary facts, the appellate court is in as good a position as the trial judge to undertake that exercise ( Tan Chin Seng v Raffles Town Club Pte Ltd <span class="citation">[2003] 3 SLR(R) 307</span> at [54] and Ho Soo Fong v Standard Chartered Bank <span class="citation">[2007] 2 SLR(R) 181</span> at [20]).
+In so doing, the appellate court will evaluate the cogency of the evidence given by the witnesses by testing it against inherent probabilities or against uncontroverted facts ( Peh Eng Leng v Pek Eng Leong <span class="citation">[1996] 1 SLR(R) 939</span> at [22]).

  Thus, a finding of fact is subject to appellate intervention where it is plainly wrong or unjustified by the totality of the evidence (“findings of fact test”).